randall-frank/DIAFLW/README.rst

 Documentation and Issues
 ------------------------
-Most of the documentation for the game and editors is included in the AppleWorks WP file included in the disk image.
-There is a READ.DOCS system file that can be used to view the AWP file.
-Alternatively, the file has been exported to an ASCII text file `here <exported_diaflw_docs.txt>`_.
+Documentation for the game and editors is included in the DIAFLOW.DOCS text file included in the disk image.
+There is a READ.DOCS system file that can be used to view the file.
+Alternatively, the source to the docs file is available `here <diaflw_docs.txt>`_.

 Please feel free to post issues and other questions at `DIAFLW Issues
 <https://github.com/randall-frank/DIAFLW/issues>`_.
 This is the best place